Lymphohemangioma: Research

 This disease remains rare within our population, due to its low rate of incidence.
 However, it has remained a topic of research and interest for the past several decades.
 It is recommended that these types of cases be managed by an interprofessional health team that includes a pediatrician, surgeon, dermatologist, and primary care provider.
 Since this disease is fairly rare, patient education has been deemed of significant importance.
-Experts have emphasized that proper education can help making this disease easier to cope with.
+Experts have emphasized that proper education can help make this disease easier to cope with.
 Patients should be aware of the associated complications of this disease such as lymphatic leaks and chronic wounds.
-Additionally, treatment options should be explained to patients as not all options ore effective.
+Additionally, treatment options should be explained to patients as not all options are effective.
 The Lymphatic Education and Research Network in New York City, is an organization that has been established in order to provide support and improve the quality of life of those with the disease.
 Lastly, current research is being targeted to a new approach to treatment of rare pediatric Lymphangioma which involves the development of targeted therapy.
 This therapy would be implemented as a postoperative form of treatment.
 Targeted therapy would improve the prognosis of the lesions and recurrence rate for those with more aggressive or recurrent behavior.